Malcolm X at Sidi Gaber (short story)

 “Maybe,” Malcolm replied.
 He was upset; he hated to break promises.

-The train came to a halt at Cairo’s Ramses Station.
+The train came to its final halt at Cairo’s Ramses Station.
 Mahfouz got up from his seat and briskly left the train.
 Amir woke up Malcolm, who stood up and grabbed his bag and suitcase from the overhead shelf.
 On his way to the exit, he noticed a book stuffed in a copy of the day’s newspaper abandoned on one of the seats.
 He took it and went to the conductor.

 “Someone forgot this book?”